marty5499/bitv2/README.md

-# Adafruit ESPTool
+# Webduino Web:Bit v2

-A Web Serial tool for updating your ESP bootloader.
+A Web Serial tool for updating your Web:Bit v2

-A live copy of the tool is hosted here: https://adafruit.github.io/Adafruit_WebSerial_ESPTool/
-# bitv2